Assam University: Main campus

 The main campus has an area of 600 acre.
 The campus is situated 20 kilometres south of Silchar main city at Durgakuna, near Irongmara village.
 The university is located in a hilly area with greenery.

 For accommodation, there are five hostels for girls and four hostels for boys available on the campus.

 Diphu Campus

-It has an area of 90 acres, about 9km from Diphu, Karbi Anglong district of Assam.
+It has an area of 90 acres, about 9 km from Diphu, Karbi Anglong district of Assam.

 Transportation

-The university provides bus service from the university campus to various places.
-Including bus services from Silchar and Hailakandi to the university campus.
+The university provides bus service from the university campus to various places, including bus services from Silchar and Hailakandi to the university campus.
 There is also private transportation like auto-rickshaws.

 Ranking

-Assam University was ranked 93rd in the university category by the National Institutional Ranking Framework (NIRF) of 2021.
+Assam University was ranked at 97 in the university and in the rank band 101-150 in the overall category by the National Institutional Ranking Framework in 2025.